sandstone-mc/sandstone-documentation/docs/start/intro.md

 Sharing commands has **never been easier**.
 Just publish your functions on NPM, and everyone can use them to improve their own datapacks.

 ### Designed for developers
 Sandstone is designed with developer experience in mind.
 The goal is to provide a beautiful library, easy to understand and to use, with enough abstractions to empower Datapack creators.

+Sandstone comes with a built-in Command Line Interface (CLI), named `sand`: it allows you to build your data pack, rebuild on change, without even thinking about it.

-Sandstone does not force its abstractions on you: you can fine-tune your functions for performance, just like you would in vanilla Minecraft functions - but with all Sandstone advantages!
+Sandstone **does not force its abstractions** on you:
+- Most of the time, you can use Sandstone abstractions: they are efficient and configurable, which allows you to quickly develop performant data packs.
+- When performance and behavior need to be fine-tuned, you can use all vanilla commands without any of Sandstone abstraction.
+You will still get autocompletion, build-time and run-time checks, to ensure your data pack runs as expected!

 ## Supporting Sandstone